adyrose/roseworx/README.md

 Once all the input fields in a form element are considered valid the button will loose the disabled property

 add <p class="invalid-message">Invalid Field</p> after the label to provide invalid field feedback when the field is invalid

+//RoseWorx tables
+by default, the first span in every .rwx-table-data becomes a table heading UNLESS you specify .vertical on the .rwx-table in which all the spans in the first .rwx-table-data will become a heading.
+If you specify .dual-headings, both will become hedings. tables work by default without js. if you include the js module, tables will become more advanced and have sticky headers on scroll and a mist gradient in mobile to identify to users that it can be scrolled.